oskarkorczak/algebraic-structures-auto-proving/README.md

 ### [Semigroup][semigroup]
-A semigroup is a set S together with a binary operation &sdot; that is total and satisfies the associative property.
+A semigroup is a set together with a binary operation that is total and satisfies the associative property.

 More succinctly, a semigroup is an associative magma.